elastx/actions/README.md

 # actions

-This repo is made to store github action steps to be used in my repositories
+This repo is made to store github action steps